pedroalonsoms/laika/README.md

 # Laika

-Tried to implement an administration system for homeless animal adoptions for a non-profit organization as a social service project within a team of 5.
+An administration system for homeless animal adoptions for a non-profit organization as a social service project within a team of 5.
 Based on an existing app.
 Page is currently down, it has a lot of bugs.

 # Features